ues-io/uesio/README.md

 All npm pacakges we used are installed as `development` dependency since uesio is not intended to be realeased as standalone npm module.

-Most of commmand you might run related to Node.js.
+Most of commmands you might run related to Node.js.

 - Install a new npm dependency :